Black spot algae

 Removing copper from pool water

 CuLator Metal Eliminator removes copper and most other metals from pool water.
-This helps to prevent metal stains from appearing in your pool later.
-Algaecides may contain a copper complex that should be removed a few months after treatment.
+This helps to prevent metal stains from appearing in your pool later on.
+Algaecides may contain a copper sulphate complex that should be removed a month after treatment.
 CuLator Metal Eliminator is unique because it can physically remove copper and other metals from pool water.
 Your pool shop will help you to measure the copper levels in your pool water.
 We have more information about CuLator Metal Eliminator here.

 4 Types of algae found in swimming pools